tharannum/Digitaldetox/README.md

-# 🧠 Digital Detox Score Project
+# 🧠 Digital Addiction Score Project

 ## 📋 Overview
 The **Digital Detox Score** project is an interactive web application designed to help users evaluate their digital dependency levels.